Program description

 Program requirements:

-Students choosing the CVP Application Areaare required to develop (with their mentor) a proposal for scholarly work, or original research.
+Students choosing the CVP Application Area are required to develop (with their mentor) a proposal for scholarly work, or original research.

 Scholarly work could include writing a review article (to be approved by the Directors of the Application).
 Students should complete the work over 3 quarters, and submit a manuscript for publication, or for review by the CVP Directors.

-CVP Students are required to attend 3 quarters (6 credits) of MED223, "Cardiovascular and Pulmonary Sciences Journal Club".
+CVP Students are required to attend 3 quarters (2 credits) of MED223, "Cardiovascular and Pulmonary Sciences Journal Club".

 Evaluation

-Original research: The mentor, together with the CVP Application Directors or designated co-mentors, will review the student's progress on a bi-annual basis.
-For each review, students will be expected to prepare a report regarding their progress.
-For successful completion, a manuscript describing the research must be submitted to the Director for review.
+Original research: The mentor, together with the CVP Application Directors or designated co-mentors, will meet with student's on a bi-annual basis to review progress.
+Students are expected to prepare a brief report summarizing their progress.

 Degree Offered for Research Option: